Skip to main content

 Politics

-Gov. Gavin Newsom’s plan to redraw congressional lines has Republicans at the state GOP convention seeing bright MAGA red.
+Gov. Gavin Newsom’s plan to redraw lines has the state GOP seeing red.

 Politics

-Gov. Gavin Newsom’s plan to redraw congressional lines has Republicans at the state GOP convention seeing bright MAGA red.
+Gov. Gavin Newsom’s plan to redraw lines has the state GOP seeing red.

-GARDEN GROVE, CA — Party conventions are generally designed to serve as pep rallies for political nerds, but this fall’s California GOP edition at the Hyatt Regency had many Republicans seeing the same shade of red as their Make America Great Again hats.
+GARDEN GROVE Party conventions generally serve as pep rallies for political nerds, but the California GOP edition over the weekend at the Hyatt Regency had many Republicans seeing the same shade of red as their Make America Great Again hats.

 “Everyone is very, very pissed off,” Steve Hilton, a Republican candidate for governor, told The Standard.

-The main source of their ire is Gov. Gavin Newsom's effort to redraw the state’s congressional districts with Proposition 50, a measure that will appear on the ballot in November.
-Currently, an independent commission redraws California’s maps every decade based on new Census data — Prop.
-50 would move those lines now, based on Newsom’s maps.
-The Democrats say they are merely acting in response to Trump and Texas lawmakers’ efforts to redraw the lines in that state to add five GOP seats in Congress in next year’s midterm elections.
+The main source of their ire is Gov. Gavin Newsom’s effort to redraw the state’s congressional districts with Proposition 50, a measure that will appear on the ballot in November.
+Currently, an independent commission redraws California’s maps every decade based on new census data; Prop.
+50 would move those lines, based on Newsom’s maps.
+Democrats say they are acting in response to President Donald Trump and Texas lawmakers’ efforts to redraw the lines in that state in order to add five GOP seats in Congress in next year’s midterm elections.

-However, many Republicans attending the convention dispute the effort as undemocratic, if not unconstitutional.
+However, many Republicans at the convention disputed the effort as undemocratic, if not unconstitutional.

-“It's just their way for gruesome Newsom to take control of California,” said Susan Doan, a lifelong Republican from Newport Beach who — like many of her Republican comrades at the Convention — employed a significant amount of flare in her wardrobe.
-Of the 40-plus pins running down the lapels of her sportscoat, two tout her love of President Donald Trump.
+“It’s just their way for gruesome Newsom to take control of California,” said Susan Doan, a lifelong Republican from Newport Beach who — like many of her comrades at the convention — had a significant amount of flare in her wardrobe.
+Of the 40-plus pins running down the lapels of her sportcoat, two tout her love of Trump.

 Susan Doan is a member of the Southern California Area Republican Women.| Anna Sophia Moltke for The Standard